Jumper History, Family Crest & Coats of Arms

 Early Origins of the Jumper family

-The surname Jumper was first found in the West Riding of Yorkshire
+The surname Jumper was first found in the West Riding of Yorkshire, where they held a family seat from ancient times.

 Early History of the Jumper family